 A typical psychological research problem that requires multilevel modeling is the study of how people differ in the pattern of their feelings, thoughts and behaviors over time and place.
 That people differ is not the question, but rather are these differences systematic and how best to describe them.
-The analysis could be examining patterns of affect or behavior over time (Fisher, 2015, Fisher and Boswell, 2016), or how people differ in the emotional responses as a function of the situation (Wilt and Revelle, 2017a,b) or how couples relationships change over time (Rubin and Campbell, 2012).
+The analysis could be examining patterns of affect or behavior over time (Fisher, 2015; Fisher & Boswell, 2016), or how people differ in the emotional responses as a function of the situation (Wilt & Revelle, 2017a; Wilt, 2017b) or how couples relationships change over time (Rubin & Campbell, 2012).

 The basic concept of multilevel modeling of dynamics is to decompose variation between individuals and within individuals.
 While the within individual variability is usually treated as error in conventional analysis of variance, it is this within subject variability that is the essence of multilevel modeling: the analysis of how individuals differ in their pattern of responses over time and how these differences may, in turn, be modeled.
 For, if we measure individuals over multiple occasions, we can also find the within person mean and variance over time, the within subject correlation of measures over time, and the within person correlation of multiple measures.
-Thus, we can describe each individual's unique signature over time and space (Hamaker, Ceulemans, Grasman, and Tuerlinckx, 2015, Hamaker, Grasman, and Kamphuis, 2016, Hamaker and Wichers, 2017).
+Thus, we can describe each individual's unique signature over time and space (Hamaker, Ceulemans, Grasman, & Tuerlinckx, 2015; Hamaker, Grasman, & Kamphuis, 2016; Hamaker & Wichers, 2017).

-Let X represent our data, with an individual observation $x{ijk}$ with subscripts i, j, k to represent subjects, measures, and time.
-We can find the overall mean $\mu$ and variance $\sigma^2$ , and decompose these into a function of the within person mean over time for each variable $\mu{ij}$ and variance $\sigma^2{ij}$ .
-The between subject covariances $\sigma{.j_1..j_2}$ represents the covariances of means across subjects (aggregated over time) for measures 1 and 2, and is independent of the within subject covariances over time $\sigma{ij_1,j_2}$ .
+Let X represent our data, with an individual observation x{ijk} with subscripts i{ijk} to represent subjects, measures, and time.
+We can find the overall mean μ and variance σ^2 , and decompose these into a function of the within person mean over time for each variable μ{ij} and variance σ^2{ijk} .
+The between subject covariances σ{ijk} , persent the covariances of means across subjects (aggregated over time) for measures 1 and 2, and is independent of the within subject covariances over time $\sigma{ih,i,j}$.

 For historical reasons, data at the within subject level are typically called level 1 data, and data between subjects are known as level 2 data.
-This reflects some of the earlier multi-level modelling approaches which show each level as a linear model, with the random coefficients of one level estimated by the higher level model.
+This reflects some of the earlier multi-level modeling approaches which show each level as a linear model, with the random coefficients of one level estimated by the higher level model.
 The models are said to be random coefficients models because the within person parameters (mean and slopes over time for each individual) which are used to estimate the variability within person are themselves coefficients needing to be estimated as characteristics of the subjects.